sousampere/42_libft/README.md

 # 42 Libft

-A personnal creation of the 42 libft project.
+A personnal creation of the 42 libft project, that also includes ft_printf and get_next_line.